Bidyut Baran Chaudhuri

-Bidyut Baran Chaudhuri (B. B. Chauduri) is a senior computer scientist and the pro-vice-chancellor (academic) of Techno India University in West Bengal, India.
-He is also adjuncted to Indian Statistical Institute (ISI), where he was a professor for about three decades.
+Bidyut Baran Chaudhuri (B. B. Chauduri) is a senior computer scientist and an emeritus professor of Techno India University in West Bengal, India.
+He is also adjuncted to Indian Statistical Institute, where he was a professor for about three decades.
 He was the founding Head of Computer Vision and Pattern Recognition Unit (which was established in 1994) of ISI.
 Moreover, he was a J.C.
-Bose Fellow and INAE Distinguished Professor at ISI.
+Bose Fellow and Indian National Academy of Engineering Distinguished Professor at ISI.

 He was the vice-president of the Society for Natural Language Technology Research (SNLTR).

 His primary research contributes to the fields of computer vision, image processing and pattern recognition.
 He is a pioneer of "Indian language script OCR".

 Education

 Chaudhuri received his BSc (Hons.), BTech and MTech degrees from University of Calcutta, India in 1969, 1972 and 1974, respectively and PhD Degree from Indian Institute of Technology Kanpur in 1980.
 He did his post-doc work during 1981-1982 from Queen's University, U.K, through Leverhulme Overseas Fellowship.

+He also worked as a visiting faculty at Tech University, Hannover during 1986-87 as well as at GSF Institute of Radiation Protection (now Leibnitz Institute), Munich in 1990 and 1992.